JackieZJQ/GCNv2_SLAM/README.md

 * PyTorch 1.0.1
 * cuDNN 7

+The other dependencies (DBoW2, DLib, g2o, Pangolin) are included as part of the source tree.
+For simplicity the source code is directly included and not linked as a sub-module.

+The libraries are all built statically by default to simplify debugging / linking / running.

-##### Difference on execution against original  GCNv2_SLAM:
+## Difference on execution against original GCNv2_SLAM:

-1. The executable location is changed to  `./Build/${build_type}/Source/Examples/Monocular/`
+1. All executables are installed in `./Install/bin` and a suffix is used to denote debug builds.

-   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is located at `./Build/Debug/Source/Examples/Monocular/mono_kitti`
+   For instance, if you want to run mono_kitti with the default Build.sh file setting, the executable is located at `./Install/bin/mono_kitti_d`

-2. The setting file directory is prepended with default location at `./Source/Examples/`, therefore only filename is required for the yaml files.
+2. The standard vocabulary (ORB or GCN, depending upon feature type) is loaded by default and does not have to be specified on the command line.
+(It is installed in `./Install/var/lib/gcnv2_slam` subdirectory).
+The system will try to load the binary version of the vocabulary.

-3. Therefore, a example command for running KITTI00 dataset would be:
+3. The standard settings files are installed in `./Install/etc/gcnv2_slam/`.
+You do not need to specify the directory.
+Therefore, a example command for running TUM1 (mono) is:

-   `./Build/Debug/Source/Examples/Monocular/mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`

-4. To simplify development, if you go to the directory:

-   `cd ./Build/Debug/Source/Examples/Monocular`

-   You can run the code from:

-   `./mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00`

-   You can recompile code changes from:

-   `make`
+ `./Install/bin/mono_tum TUM1.yaml ${your_tum_dataset_folder}/rgbd_dataset_freiburg1_xyz`

 On linux it is highly recommend you get used to using valgrind.
 See https://www.valgrind.org/docs/manual/quick-start.html

-##### Other examples

-Suppose we wish to run `mono_tum` on the Freiburg fr1/xyz dataset.
-Download the data set from the repository directory (https://vision.in.tum.de/data/datasets/rgbd-dataset/download) and uncompress it to, say your `~/Downloads` directory.
-This should produce a directory called  `rgbd_dataset_freiburg1_xyz`.

-You can then run the code using:

-`./Build/Debug/Source/Examples/Monocular/mono_tum TUM1.yaml ~/Downloads/rgbd_dataset_freiburg1_xyz`

-Or change to the `./Build/Debug/Source/Examples/Monocular` directory and run:

-`./mono_tum TUM1.yaml ~/Downloads/rgbd_dataset_freiburg1_xyz`

 The original GCNv2 SLAM README is below.